 Below are examples of chitons you can find without much effort in northern Oregon’s exposed rocky intertidal.
 I don’t flip rocks, so these are the just chitons that don’t mind some daylight exposure.
 Even with this limited set, identification is a challenge for me.
 I list some of my favorite field guides and identification resources at the bottom of this page.
-I have relied heavily on them, but any identification errors are mine.
+I have relied on them, but any identification errors are mine.

 Organization and common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
 All photos are from northern Oregon unless otherwise noted in the caption.

-Black leather chiton, Katharina tunicata– Easy to find and easy to identify, Katharina doesn’t try to hard to hide while they wait out the low tide.
+Easy to find and easy to identify, Katharina doesn’t try too hard to hide while they wait out the low tide.
 (But I feel like sometimes they’ll nose into a shadow.)
 You’ll be able to find them in the open on low intertidal rocks.
-Out in the open, in daylight, Katharina will frequently nose into a shadow.
+In daylight, Katharina will sometimes nose into a shadow.
 There is individual variation, as seen in the photos below, but you won’t mix it up with any other chiton.
 I say a few words about Katharina and show some more photos in Black Leather Chiton, Katharina tunicata, and Tidepool Treat: The Schizymenia – Katharina Connection.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.